CHARTER OF THE COMMUNITY OF TANGO ARGENTIN

-They will ensure that all can flourish whatever their musical tastes.
+They will ensure that everyone can flourish whatever their musical tastes.
 They will strive to reconcile tradition and modernity in order to maintain the universalist spirit of tango.
-They will endeavor to avoid any cleavage, among other generational.
+They will endeavor to avoid any cleavage, among other generational ones.

 They undertake never to direct these practices towards competition.

 In order to preserve the diversity of initiatives and practices, they undertake to respect the forms of individual or collective organization which leave plenty of room for autonomy and exchange.
 By circulating all event, technical or legal information, they contribute to solidarity within the tanguera community.